MeanderingProgrammer/dashboard.nvim/README.md

 you can create your own or use another plugin which provides the ascii art.

-For example using [MaximilianLloyd/ascii.nvim](https://github.com/MaximilianLloyd/ascii.nvim) in `Lazy.nvim` to achieve the look in the screenshots:
+For example using [MaximilianLloyd/ascii.nvim](https://github.com/MaximilianLloyd/ascii.nvim) in `lazy.nvim` to achieve the look in the screenshots:

 ```lua
 {